telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### async `Object`

-Configures the ability to upload a file(s) in an asynchronous manner.
+Configures the ability to upload a files in an asynchronous manner.
 Please refer to the [async mode help topic](/web/upload/modes#asynchronous-mode) for more details.